Snapguide

-Snapguide was an iOS application and website that specializes in user generated step-by-step how-to guides.
-Users create guides on the site, where community members can comment on, rate, and share guides.
+Snapguide was an iOS application and website that specialized in user generated step-by-step tutorial guides.
+Users could create guides on the site, where community members could comment on, rate, and share guides.
 It was created by Daniel Raffel and Steve Krulewitz, launching in March 2011.
-Snapguide is committed to helping people easily share knowledge, tips and tricks, and DIY projects with people who share similar interests.
+The aim of the application was to help people easily share knowledge, tips and tricks, and DIY projects with people who share similar interests.